 (2) For the first six months after you leave school

-(3) If you qualify to have your payments deferred.
 Depending on your financial need, you may borrow subsidized money for an amount up to the annual loan borrowing limit for your level of study (see below).

 Unsubsidized Student Loans

-You may be able to borrow beyond your subsidized loan amount even if you haven’t demonstrated financial need.
 In this case, you would receive an unsubsidized loan.
 Your school subtracts the total amount of your other financial aid from your cost of attendance to determine whether you're eligible for an unsubsidized loan.

-Duly note: Unlike a subsidized loan, you are responsible for the interest from the time the unsubsidized loan is disbursed until it's paid in full.
+Duly note: Unlike an subsidized loan, you are responsible for the interest from the time the unsubsidized loan is disbursed until it's paid in full.
 You can choose to pay the interest or allow it to accrue (accumulate) and be capitalized (that is, added to the principal amount of your loan).
 Capitalizing the interest increases the total amount you will have to repay.

 Hot Tip: You can receive a subsidized loan and an unsubsidized loan for the same enrollment period as long as you don't exceed the annual loan limits.